 2022 AILA Landscape Architecture Award — Urban Design (VIC)

 Drawing upon its unique heritage as well as the long standing highly recognizable physical presence of the buildings and existing trees, the design welcomes the local population back to the site and invites new visitors.

 Morris Moor is the adaptive re-use of the former Phillip Morris cigarette factory at Moorabbin which includes creative office spaces, cafes, restaurants, and childcare all within an industrial setting with a lush landscape overlay.
 Set within the disused industrial precinct, the design celebrates the spatial layout and character of the existing buildings and associated structures to create a new distinctive community destination.

-Our landscape architects and planners, in collaboration with the project team was instrumental in developing the vision and re-imagining the site to create a new public place that offers diversity of experience, rewards individual discovery and nurtures new employment and creative opportunities.
+Our landscape architects and planners, in collaboration with Genton, Caroline Lieu and the project team, was instrumental in developing the vision and re-imagining the site to create a new public place that offers diversity of experience, rewards individual discovery and nurtures new employment and creative opportunities.
 Our team was actively involved in all aspects of the overall project delivery including value management, sustainability initiatives, innovation, and technology.